dnhkng/GlaDOS/README.md

 This is a project dedicated to building a real-life version of GLaDOS.

-*That being a hardware and software project that will create an aware, interactive, and embodied GLaDOS.*
+*This is a hardware and software project that will create an aware, interactive, and embodied GLaDOS.*

 This will entail:
 - [x] Train GLaDOS voice generator